 - Name(s) and contact details of your emergency contacts

 - Confirmation that you have completed all required Pre-Departure Sessions

 Note: Even if you don't have all your travel details arranged yet please enter what you have.
 You can always log back in to add more information.

-All Western travellers are required to possess out-of-country travel insurance.
-All full-time Western students are automatically enrolled in the USC Health and Dental Plan (undergraduates) or SOGS Health and Dental Plan (graduates) which provide out-of-country health insurance.
+All Western travellers are required to possess out-of-country medical insurance.
+All full-time Western students are automatically enrolled in the USC Health and Dental Plan (undergraduates) or SOGS Health and Dental Plan* (graduates) which provide out-of-country health insurance.
 If you have opted out of the USC/SOGS Plans, you should check to see if you have out-of-country coverage through another plan, such as your parents'.